bohdaq/rust-tls-server/FAQ.md

 > ifconfig # find ip address

-## #4
+## Problem #4
 I'm not able to set cookies.

 ### Solution
 Cookies are not implemented for Rust TLS Server.
 As a developer you may use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to bypass absence of the cookies.

-## #5
+## Problem #5
 I see the following error in console output
 > the handshake failed: error:14094416:SSL routines:ssl3_read_bytes:sslv3 alert certificate unknown:ssl/record/rec_layer_s3.c:1556:SSL alert number 46

 ### Solution
 Client may interrupt connection due to various reasons, most of the time you can ignore following message if you are using self-signed certificate.

-## #6
+## Problem #6
 I see the following error in console output
 > the handshake failed: unexpected EOF

 ### Solution
 Client may interrupt connection due to various reasons, most of the time you can ignore following message.

-## #7
+## Problem #7
 I'm not able to download files from the server by opening it in the browser

 ### Solution
 Most likely you are using self-signed certificate and as security measure browser won't let you download any files.
 As a solution you may obtain trusted certificate from Let's Encrypt.
-To do so you can use http-to-https-letsencrypt.
+To do so you can use [http-to-https-letsencrypt](https://github.com/bohdaq/rust-http-to-https-letsencrypt-acme).

 Alternatively you can run [Rust Web Server](https://github.com/bohdaq/rust-web-server) on other port and download files over unencrypted http connection.

+## Problem #8
+I see the following error in the console:
+> unable to parse request: invalid utf-8 sequence of _n_ bytes from index _m_

+### Solution
+Server received not properly encoded request in UTF-8 charset.
+Request may be sent from various software on your network.
+You can ignore this message.

+## Problem #9
+I see the following error in the console:
+> unable to parse request: Unable to parse method, request uri and http version

+### Solution
+Server received not valid request, for example it may contain a typo or [ASCII invisible control characters](https://en.wikipedia.org/wiki/Control_character).
+Request may be sent from various software on your network.
+You can ignore this message.

+## Problem #10
+I see the following error in the console(**Linux**):
+> unable to set up TCP listener: Cannot assign requested address (os error 99)
+>

+### Solution
+Most probably you are trying to start server on port 80.
+To start server on port 80 try to run it as an administrator or user with admin privileges.